Residential Recycling

 • To report a missed collection or register a complaint about your residential recycling collection, please submit a service request by dialing PGC 311.

-• View the Inclement Weather Policy for information on delays or suspension due to road or weather-related conditions.
+• View the Inclement Weather Policy for information on delays or suspensions due to the road or weather-related conditions.

 Line